ludg1e/wlfd-meta/README.md

 Some cases where you may not want to use systemd:
 - You don't adhere to how systemd is (monolithic but at the same time not*) as well as you like a lot [the Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) (which is very settled on the Linux world but this last decade hasn't that much), then I guess you should use [an alternative](https://nosystemd.org).
 - You run a potato or want the init to remain simple and lightweight, as well at the same time you don't care about loosing essential systemd features that lots of mainstream distros use (although you could replace them by other software).
-- You don't know a shit about how much drama has the Linux world but still want to avoid systemd because others on Reddit/Matrix/IRC/Discord/Hacker News/-include other chat platform- have told you to do so.
+- You don't know a shit about how much drama has the Linux world but still want to avoid systemd because others on Reddit/Matrix/IRC/Discord/Hacker News/-introduce name of other chat platform- have told you to do so.

 If still you are unsure about using or not systemd, you should know this:
 - A lot of Linux software nowadays is written with only systemd on mind.